WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 A number of species of Ribes abound in the San Juans, Abajos, La Sals, and Chuskas.
-Some Ribes have thorns; some do not.
-Many produce a nice crop of small but sweet berries ranging in color from orange to red to black.
+Many Ribes produce a nice crop of small but sweet berries ranging in color from orange to red to black.

 The name "Ribes" is of disputed meaning: one version states that "Ribes" comes from the Danish "ribs" a name for red currants.
 Another version is that "Ribes" is from the Arabic name for similar plants.
 We do know that Linnaeus named this genus in 1753.